Belgium

 What should I know about hiring in Belgium?

-Additionally, it’s crucial to understand the unique features of the Belgian labor market because of their significant differences from those of other countries.
+Additionally, it’s crucial to understand the unique features of the Belgian labour market because of their significant differences from those of other countries.
 Another consideration when hiring in Belgium is the country’s high social security tax.

 Why is Belgium a good choice for finding remote employees?